The Wayne County Auditor's Office has partnered with DocuPet to provide residents with an enhanced pet licensing experience.

 Click here to View the Press Release

 Ohio State Law requires any dog over the age of three (3) months to have a license within 30 days of ownership.
 Any license purchased after 30 days of ownership, or renewed after the annual renewal period between December 1 through January 31 must include a penalty.
-Dog licenses can now be easily purchased online at waynecounty.docupet.com, by mail, over the phone, by visiting the Wayne County Auditor's Office or a seasonal satellite office (Locations, dates and hours listed below).
+Dog licenses can now be easily purchased online at waynecounty.docupet.com, by mail, over the phone or by visiting the Wayne County Auditor's Office.
 Licenses are available in 1 and 3 year increments, with the option for lifetime licenses also available.
 All licenses expire on January 31st, and late fees apply on February 1st.

 Your dog's license now includes DocuPet's free HomeSafe 24/7 lost pet service and the option to upgrade to designer license tag styles with personalization options.
 Additionally, 20% of every product sale (designer tags, collars and leashes) is donated to Wayne County Dog Shelter through DocuPet's Safe&Happy Fund.